 - London to Devon by bus – National Express buses leave from Victoria Coach Station.
 Journey time is 5 hours to Exeter.
 Cost – £10 – 14

 - London to Devon by train – Take the train from Paddington to Plymouth.
 The journey takes around 2 1/2 hours.
-Pick up a hire car (check Hertz or Rental Cars) at any main train station (Exeter/Plymouth)
+Pick up a hire car (check AutoEurope or Rental Cars) on arrival.
+Alternatively take a train from London Paddington to Exeter St David’s to pick up a train to Barnstable.
+Barnstable is also where you can take the Tarka Line one of the UK’s great scenic journeys.
+A new train line (the Dartmoor Line) opened up in November 2021 which runs trains between Exeter and Okehampton.

 - London to Devon on a group tour – see below for options.